Overview

 The DOL Fiduciary Regulation

-The Firm is required to provide clients that are ERISA plan participants and/or IRA owners
+The Firm is required to provide clients that are ERISA plan participants the following disclosure:

-and/or the Internal Revenue Code, as applicable, which are laws governing retirement
+the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
+The

 5